 The Board has four standing committees to facilitate and assist the Board in the execution of its responsibilities.
-The committees are currently the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Share and Unit Option Committee.
+The current committees are the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Share and Unit Option Committee.
 In accordance with New York Stock Exchange listing standards, all of the committees are comprised solely of non-employee, independent directors.
-Charters for audit, compensation, and nominating and corporate governance committees are available on the Company's website at www.tangeroutlet.com by first clicking on "OUR COMPANY", then "FINANCIALS" and then "CORPORATE GOVERNANCE".
+Charters for audit, compensation, and nominating and corporate governance committees are available on the Company's website at www.tangeroutlet.com by first clicking on "INVESTOR RELATIONS" and then "CORPORATE GOVERNANCE".
 The table below shows current membership for each of the standing committees.

-Audit Committee 1 8 1 Share and Unit Option Committee Jack Africk Jack Africk (Chair) Jack Africk Jack Africk William G. Benton (Chair) William G. Benton William G. Benton William G. Benton (Chair) Allan L. Schuman Thomas E. Robinson Thomas E. Robinson (Chair) Allan L. Schuman Allan L. Schuman Allan L. Schuman
+Audit Committee Compensation Committee Nominating and Corporate Governance Committee Share and Unit Option Committee Jack Africk Jack Africk (Chair) Jack Africk Jack Africk William G. Benton (Chair) William G. Benton William G. Benton William G. Benton Allan L. Schuman Thomas E. Robinson Thomas E. Robinson (Chair) Allan L. Schuman (Chair) Allan L. Schuman Allan L. Schuman

 Audit Committee.
 The Board has established an Audit Committee consisting of three of our independent directors.
-The purpose of the Audit Committee is (i) to assist the Board in fulfilling its oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the qualifications and independence of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the Company's internal audit function and (ii) to prepare any audit committee reports required by the Securities Exchange Commission to be included in the Company's annual proxy statement.
-The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of the Company's independent registered public accountants and approves in advance, or adopts appropriate procedures to approve in advance, all audit and non-audit services provided by the independent registered public accountants.
-The Board has determined that each member of the Audit Committee is "financially literate", as that term is defined in the listing requirements of the New York Stock Exchange, and that each member of the committee is an "audit committee financial expert", as that term is defined in Item 401(h) of Regulation S-K. During 2006, there were five meetings of the Audit Committee.
+The purpose of the Audit Committee is (i) to assist the Board in fulfilling its oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, the qualifications and independence of our independent registered public accountants and the performance of our independent registered public accountants and the performance of our independent registered public accountants and the performance of our independent registered public accountants and our internal audit function and (ii) to prepare any audit committee reports required by the SEC to be included in our annual proxy statement.
+The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accountants and approves in advance, or adopts appropriate procedures to approve in advance, all audit and non-audit services provided by the independent registered public accountants.
+The Board has determined that each member of the Audit Committee is "financially literate", as that term is defined in the listing requirements of the New York Stock Exchange, and that each member of the committee is an "audit committee financial expert", as that term is defined in Item 401(h) of Regulation S-K. During 2007, there were five meetings of the Audit Committee.

 Compensation Committee.
 The Board has established a Compensation Committee consisting of our four independent directors.
 The Compensation Committee is charged with determining compensation for our chief executive officer and making recommendations to the Board with respect to the compensation of other officers.
-During 2006, there were five meetings of the Compensation Committee.
+During 2007, there were two meetings of the Compensation Committee.